 All hNENs have malignant potential[34-37], and hNEN can be divided into poorly differentiated hNEC (G3 grade) and highly differentiated hNET (G1 and G2 grade) according to its degree of differentiation[38-40].
 Most hNET patients require local therapy, and most hNEC patients require systemic therapy[41-43].
 Therefore, accurate identification of hNEC and hNET has great significance for clinical treatment of patients.
 In this study, the characteristics of B-mode ultrasound of hNEC and hNET groups were compared.
-It was found that both hNEC and hNET groups showed multiple solid lesions, uniform and high echo, no posterior echo attenuation and peripheral acoustic halo.
+It was found that both hNEC and hNET groups showed multiple solid lesions, uniform and high echo, no posterior echo attenuation, and peripheral acoustic halo.
 The difference was not obvious.
-In the comparison of CEUS features, it was found that the initial enhancement time, washout to iso-enhancement time and washout to hypo-enhancement time were similar between the two groups.
+When comparing CEUS features, it was found that the initial enhancement time, washout to iso-enhancement time, and washout to hypo-enhancement time were similar between the two groups.

-The proportions of enhancement at arterial phase, enhancement at late phase, tumor necrosis and capsule enhancement were similar as well.
-However, there were differences in the enhancement level at portal vein phase.
+The proportions of enhancement at arterial phase, enhancement at late phase, tumor necrosis, and capsule enhancement were similar as well.
+However, there were differences in the enhancement level at the portal vein phase.
 It was low enhancement in the hNEC group, while some of the hNETs showed partial equal enhancement.
 In addition, the proportion of combined tumor vasculature in the hNEC group was larger than that in the hNET group.
-The possible reason is that hNEC is mainly supplied by arteries, the washout is fast at portal venous phase.
-Compared with hNEC, hNET has more portal blood supply, which leads to the equal enhancement at portal venous phase.
-It is consistent with the biological behavior and malignancy of the tumor[44].
-It also explains to some extent why hNEC is a low enhancement level in the portal venous phase and a large proportion of tumor blood vessels[45,46].
-In addition, compared with hNET, hNEC has more non-uniform enhancement form at portal venous phase.
-Probably because hNEC is more prone to cystic lesions, resulting in non-uniform enhancement in CEUS[15,47,48].
-Therefore, when the CEUS result of hNEN is equal enhancement at portal venous phase and uniform enhancement form, hNET can be considered.
-If low enhancement at portal venous phase, non-uniform enhancement form and combined tumor vasculature, hNEC should be highly suspected.
+The possible reason is that hNEC is mainly supplied by arteries, and washout is fast at the portal venous phase.
+Compared with hNEC, hNET has more portal blood supply, which leads to equal enhancement at the portal venous phase.
+This is consistent with the biological behavior and malignancy of the tumor[44].
+It also explains to some extent why hNEC has a low enhancement level in the portal venous phase and a large proportion of tumor blood vessels[45,46].
+In addition, compared with hNET, hNEC has more non-uniform enhancement form at the portal venous phase, probably because hNEC is more prone to cystic lesions, resulting in non-uniform enhancement in CEUS[15,47,48].
+Therefore, when the CEUS result of hNEN is equal enhancement at the portal venous phase and uniform enhancement form, hNET can be considered.
+If there is low enhancement at the portal venous phase, non-uniform enhancement form, and combined tumor vasculature, hNEC should be highly suspected.
 Further medical treatment measures should be taken.

 Limitations and perspectives

 Because patients with hNEN are rare, there are currently few targeted studies about hNEN.
-The patients recruited in this study are limited.
+The number of patients recruited in this study was limited.
 Patients with primary hNEN were not included in this study.
-Further research plans to conduct a multi-center study to collect detailed data from hNEN patients to make the results more comprehensive.
+There are further research plans to conduct a multi-center study to collect detailed data from hNEN patients to make the results more comprehensive.

 Conclusion

-In summary, this study compared the ultrasound characteristics between hNEN and HCC, among hNENs from different sources and malignant degrees.
-It found that compared with HCC, hNEN showed multiple intrahepatic lesions, uniform high echo, uniform high enhancement at arterial phase and rapid washout.
+In summary, this study compared the ultrasound characteristics between hNEN and HCC and among hNENs from different sources and malignant degrees.
+We found that compared with HCC, hNEN showed multiple intrahepatic lesions, uniform high echo, uniform high enhancement at the arterial phase, and rapid washout.
 The ultrasound characteristics of hNENs from different sources were similar.
-The low enhancement at portal venous phase, overall non-uniform enhancement form and the proportion of combined tumor vasculature in hNEC are larger than hNET.
-It indicated the hNEC and hNET can be initially identified based on CEUS results.
+The low enhancement at portal venous phase, overall non-uniform enhancement form, and the proportion of combined tumor vasculature in hNEC were larger than those of hNET, indicating that hNEC and hNET can be initially identified based on CEUS results.

 ARTICLE HIGHLIGHTS